rachedkko/jabref/README.md

 ###### Iley
 I worked on fixing a couple of issues the reviewers we had on our issue noticed.
 The first ones were simple refactorings where error messages and method names had to be changed.
 After this I changed where the listener started, for this, I had to examine how the listener worked and make sure that the changes I made did not cause any unintentional changes to the program.
 Lastly, I made a change to do so at most one scan job should wait at a time, this was the hardest part even though the final solution was short because I had to understand what was done and also the way it was implemented, which was done in a way I hadn't seen before.

-#### Optional
-Optional (point 4): To check that our patch is clean, the easiest way to do so is by going in the Action tab of Jabref and looking for our final commit (https://github.com/JabRef/jabref/actions/runs/8132451279).
-As you can see, all tests checking for style pass, which means that our patch respects the style of JabRef.
-You may also go on the  `latexcitation-filemonitor-issue-10585` and take a look at the latest code on it to check that our patch is clean.

 ## Test results

 The tests ran on the final version of our code can be found here :